sp0oks/integrated-deploy/README.md

 Model application that integrates multiple docker services and deploys them as one.

 ## Setup
-First install `docker` and `docker-compose`, instructions for installation can be found [here](https://docs.docker.com/get-docker/).
+First install `docker` with an updated package that comes with the `compose` command, either by downloading the `docker.io` package in Ubuntu or following the instructions [here](https://docs.docker.com/compose/install/).

 ## Execution
-To start the application, simply run `docker-compose up`.
+To start the application, simply run `docker compose up`.
 The frontend service will be served at http://localhost:8080.